tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 Rolls
 ~~~~~

-In theory, it would be possible to give each token a serial number, and
+In theory, it would be possible to give each token a serial number,
-track the specific tokens assigned to specific delegates.
-However, it
+and track the specific tokens assigned to specific delegates.
+However,
-would be too demanding of nodes to track assignment at such a granular
+it would be too demanding of nodes to track assignment at such a
-level.
+granular level.
 Instead we introduce the concept of rolls.
-A roll represents a
+A *roll*
-set of coins delegated to a given key.
+represents a set of coins delegated to a given key.
+A rolls hold
+``TOKENS_PER_ROLL`` = 8,000 tokens.
 When tokens are moved, or a
-delegate for a contract is changed, the rolls change delegate according
+delegate for a contract is changed, the rolls change delegate
-to the following algorithm.
+according to the following algorithm.

 Each delegate has a stack of roll ids plus some "change" which is always
-an amount smaller than ``TOKENS_PER_ROLLS``.
+an amount smaller than ``TOKENS_PER_ROLL``.
 When tokens are moved from
 one delegate to the other, first, the change is used.
 If it is not
 enough, rolls need to be "broken" which means that they move from the
 delegate stack to a global, unallocated, roll stack.
 This is done until
 the amount is covered, and some change possibly remains.

 Then, the other delegate is credited.
 First the amount is added to the
 "change".
-If it becomes greater than ``TOKENS_PER_ROLLS``, then rolls
+If it becomes greater than ``TOKENS_PER_ROLL``, then rolls
 are unstacked from the global unallocated roll stack onto the delegate
 stack.
 If the global stack is empty, a fresh roll is created.